 Irrespective of the type of company or business activity, every company must have a registered agent in the BVI.
 Registered agents serve as a link for the Registry of Corporate Affairs, the BVI International Tax Authority (ITA), and the company.

-The below-mentioned documents are required for company registration in the British Virgin Islands
+The below-mentioned necessary papers are required for company registration in the British Virgin Islands

 - Duly filled Application Form